 Wonder surrounds us everywhere if we care to look carefully.
 It can be hidden in the smallest details which seem ordinary and which we tend to take for granted as time passes, but which are still wonderful in their own right.
 “Invoking Wonder” was the topic of Mythmoot IV held at the beginning of June by Mythgard Academy.
 Unfortunately, I was not present at the conference, but these invoked-wonder posts by Tom and Joe inspired me to do a similar essay.

 There is a great number of things that invoke wonder in me.
-They range from a tiny flower to breathtaking sunsets, from listening to my favourite music soaring to the skies at open-air festivals to finally listening to a long-expected album from that very special band, from the freshness of discovering new books to the home-coming to the well-known ones.
+They range from a tiny flower to breathtaking sunsets, from hearing my favourite music soaring to the skies at open-air festivals to finally listening to a long-expected album from that very special band, from the freshness of discovering new books to the home-coming to the well-known ones.
 As my blog is concerned with the works of J. R. R. Tolkien, I would like to dwell on one of the aspects of his work that never fails to fascinate me.
 It is complete plausibility of Professor’s fiction.

 In a letter to Milton Waldman Tolkien described how he wrote his stories: